vishalbakshi/portfolio-llm/QA.md

 Finally, dLLMs are a fascinating new architecture.
 Instead of slow, autoregressive generation, they iteratively improve an entire sequence of text at once, resulting in very fast inference.

-Of course, any of these research interests would first need to be tied to a new applied AI project once my current work is complete
+Of course, any of these research interests would first need to be tied to a new applied AI project once my current work is complete.

 ---